bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/task-switch-gateway.rst

    times the task had failed before (1, 2, 4, 8 minutes, ... up to 23
    hours).

-   This is a default behaviour.
+   This is a default behavior.
 To change it consult the documentation of :public-api:`SystemTaskFailureBehaviour </ch/ivyteam/ivy/workflow/SystemTaskFailureBehaviour.html>`

 .. warning::